kubeflow/spark-operator/docs/performance/benchmarking.md

 #### Installation

-The benchmarking test kit and scripts are available at the [Data on EKS](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/spark-k8s-operator/examples/benchmark/spark-operator-benchmark-kit) GitHub repository.
+The benchmarking test kit and scripts are available in the [Data on EKS](https://awslabs.github.io/data-on-eks/docs/benchmarks/spark-operator-eks-benchmark) documentation.

 To begin, install Locust and its dependencies in a virtual environment: